2009, 2010 and 2011

 (Miles Away / The Truth Is - with friendly permission of © Maria Gay)

-the album because especially for Dave this is the thing what it all makes sense
+because especially for Dave this is the thing that makes sense for him.
+And of

-for him.
-And of course they are aware of that you sell a record by touring
+course they were aware that you sell a record by touring today.

 Martin: "We've done a lot of touring for a so-called 'electronic band,'